pookatv/InitfsTools/README.md

 - Andersson799 - DLL functions
 - Nuuby - Console functions

-Massive thank you to the original FrostyToolsuite team, you can check them here: https://github.com/CadeEvs/FrostyToolsuite
+Massive thank you to the original FrostyToolsuite team; you can check them here: https://github.com/CadeEvs/FrostyToolsuite

 ## License
 The Content, Name, Code, and all assets are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.